Andrew-Bekhiet/messenger_gradient_demo/README.md

 }
 ```

-MessageBubble takse the Message object, then depending on the senderIsMe property, it will align the message to the right or left of the screen using `Align` widget and change the color of the message bubble with the `decoration` property of the `Container` widget
+MessageBubble takes the Message object, then depending on the senderIsMe property, it will align the message to the right or left of the screen using `Align` widget and change the color of the message bubble with the `decoration` property of the `Container` widget

-You can notice thaat I've added a ConstrainedBox to the Container, this is to limit the width of the message bubble to 80% of the screen width
+You can notice that I've added a ConstrainedBox to the Container, this is to limit the width of the message bubble to 80% of the screen width

 Now we need to add the Message model, let's create a new file `lib/models/message.dart`